lextm/jekyll-theme-chirpy/_posts/2007-10-26-hardquery-report-recommendation.md

 # Conclusion

 If you want to upgrade your IDE, please take a look at GrapeVine at [CBC Homepage](http://code.google.com/p/lextudio).
-If you prefer to use Delphi 2006 and lower, don’t install HardQuery on Vista.
+If you prefer to use Delphi 2006 and lower, don't install HardQuery on Vista.